citp/privacy-policy-historical/j/ja/jav/jav68.tv.md

-> *The following text is extracted and transformed from the jav68.tv privacy policy that was archived on 2016-01-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160127034341id_/http%3A//jav68.tv/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jav68.tv privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119010243id_/http%3A//javgo.me/policy) for the most accurate reproduction.*

-# Privacy Policy Jav68.Me
+# Privacy Policy JavGo.Me

 This document details important information regarding the use and disclosure of User Data collected on Jav68.TV